OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/feature-ide.md

+---
+title: Feature IDE
+---

-# Feature Modeling
+# Variability4TOSCA Feature IDE Integration 1.0 Release Candidate

+This document specifies the integration of [FeatureIDE](https://featureide.github.io){target=_blank} into the Variability4TOSCA specification.
+The specification is under active development and is not backwards compatible with any previous versions.

-In order to generate only valid Service Templates, _Feature Models_ can be used to model dependencies between Variability Inputs.
+In order to generate only valid service templates, feature models can be used to model dependencies between variability inputs.
-Therefore, we implemented an integration to support the _Extended XML Configuration_ of [FeatureIDE](https://featureide.github.io){target=_blank} as Variability Inputs.
+A feature model of Feature IDE is supposed to be packaged as `feature-model.xml` at the root of the CSAR.
+In the following, we describe the mapping between the Extended XML Configuration to variability inputs.

 ## Features

-Each feature is mapped to a boolean Variability Input.
+Each feature is mapped to a Boolean variability input.
 The value is `true` if either `automatic` or `manual` is `selected`.
 Otherwise, the value is `false`.
 Thereby, the feature name is transformed to lowercase and all whitespaces are replaced with an underscore.